25+ Easy Pottery Painting Ideas For Mugs, Plates, And Bowls

 When painting your plates, you don’t always need to use a ton of colors.
 Black and white also works great.

-Pottery painting ideas for vases
+Bowl painting ideas

 Vases have a lot of surface area, so you can make really detailed paintings if you want.
 I personally prefer to stick to the simpler designs though.